Grain-Free Avocado Flatbread

 Making the Dough

-1. In medium mixing bowl, combine all ingredients except almond flour, mixing well with spatula.
+1. In a medium mixing bowl, combine all ingredients except almond flour, mixing well with a spatula.

-2. Stir in almond flour in small batches, using hands to knead dough for 1 minute.
-Dough should be moist and get softer and slightly dryer as you go.
+2. Stir in almond flour in small batches, using your hands to knead dough for 1 minute.
+The dough should be moist and get softer and slightly dryer as you go.

-3. Keep in mixing bowl and cover with wet paper towel, then set aside for 10 minutes.
-Dough should be soft, elastic, and hold well together, ready to roll.
+3. Keep in a mixing bowl and cover with a wet paper towel, then set aside for 10 minutes.
+The dough should be soft, elastic, and hold well together, ready to roll.

 Rolling the Flatbread

-1. Cut dough into 8-10 pieces and roll each piece into small ball.
+1. Cut dough into 8-10 pieces and roll each piece into a small ball.

-2. Place one dough ball between two pieces of parchment paper, press ball with palm and use 8-inch rolling pin to roll flat.
+2. Place one dough ball between two pieces of parchment paper, press the ball with your palm, and use an 8-inch rolling pin to roll it flat.

-3. Unpeel first layer of parchment paper from flatbread and use pot lid to cut out round flatbread.
-Keep outside dough to reform ball and roll more flatbread (this is how you make 2 extra flatbreads from 8 balls!).
+3. Unpeel the first layer of parchment paper from flatbread and use a pot lid to cut out round flatbread.
+Keep outside dough to reform the ball and roll more flatbread (this is how you make 2 extra flatbreads from 8 balls!).

 Cooking the Flatbread

-1. Warm griddle on medium/high heat and brush some oil on griddle.
+1. Warm a griddle on medium/high heat and brush some oil on it.

-2. Flip flatbread on hot pan and carefully peel off last piece of parchment paper.
+2. Flip flatbread on the hot pan and carefully peel off the last piece of parchment paper.

-3. Cook for 2-3 minutes on the first side, then flip over with spatula and cook for 1-2 more minutes on the other side.
-Repeat with rest of dough balls.
+3. Cook for 2-3 minutes on the first side, then flip over with a spatula and cook for 1-2 more minutes on the other side.
+Repeat with the rest of the dough balls.

-4. Store in pantry in airtight box or on a plate covered with plastic wrap to keep soft for up to 3 days.
+4. Store in the pantry in an airtight box or on a plate covered with plastic wrap to keep soft for up to 3 days.

 BON APPÉTIT!